Read Kate Nasser's Blog

-25 Worst Customer Service Stories to Train Best CSRs
+The 25 Worst Customer Service Stories to Train the Best CSRs #custserv

-As The People-Skills Coach and a professional customer service trainer, I use both positive and negative real life stories to train Help Desk analysts, Customer Care teams, Customer Service Reps (CSRs), and Call Center agents.
-The positive stories define the model of great service behavior.
-The negative stories address the emotional intelligence team members need to deliver memorable service.
+The positive customer service stories define the model of great customer service behavior.
+The negative customer service stories address the emotional intelligence team members need to deliver memorable service.

 Below are the 25 worst customer service stories of the 40 that I received in response to the question: What is the worst thing a customer service rep ever said to you?